 World Politics Summer Institute

 Preliminary Course Syllabus Summer 2025

-Instructor: TBD ONLINE: TBD

-Location and Time:
+Instructor: Rachel Berwald

+Location: Zoom (link will be sent out closer to the beginning of class)

-ONLINE: Monday -- Friday 9:00 am - 5:00 pm Course Description and Learning Outcomes It does not take too much work to notice that the world is... messy, to say the least.
+Time: Monday - Friday from 9:00 am - 5:00 pm

+Course Description and Learning Outcomes

+It does not take too much work to notice that the world is... messy.
 Can we explain why the world is the way it is?

-This course will introduce students to the study of world politics and the present-day international system.
+This course will introduce students to the study of World Politics and the present-day international system.
 We will do so by exploring and answering a series of questions.
 For example, why is the world (currently) organized into a system of formally independent states?
 What explains why war or peace exists between or within these states?
 What factors influence openness to free trade versus protectionism, policies on human rights, severity of environmental pollution, or levels of economic development?
-How do treaties, international organizations, informal norms, and other tools of foreign policy affect these issues?
+How do treaties, international organizations, informal norms, and other foreign policy tools affect these issues?
 Are they even effective?
 To what extent do matters of race and gender permeate global politics, both in how the international system is currently structured and how politics operate in our everyday lives?
-Can existing institutions, many of which are decades old, deal with new and growing problems that lie ahead, including this current pandemic?
-Importantly, we will also learn about and apply the tools necessary to answer these questions in a rigorous and scientific way.
-By the end of the course, students will be able to: - explain the origins and key actors of the international system; - understand the incentives that these actors have when adopting specific policies, - whether they involve war, trade, human rights, environment, and the like; - apply these insights to past, current, and potential future international events; and - write coherent, organized, and thoughtful arguments based on evidence and logic.
+Can existing institutions, many decades old, deal with new and growing problems that lie ahead, including this current pandemic?
+Importantly, we will also learn about and apply the tools necessary to answer these questions rigorously and scientifically.

+By the end of the course, students will be able to:

+- Explain the origins and key actors of the international system - Understand the incentives that these actors have when adopting specific policies - Whether they involve war, trade, human rights, environment, etc. - Apply these insights to past, current, and potential future international events - Write coherent, organized, and thoughtful arguments based on evidence and logic

 There are no prerequisites for this course.
 Some materials we cover may feel challenging and technical.
+It's okay to feel overwhelmed.
+Come to lecture with questions, and never be afraid to ask for help.

-Please do not become overwhelmed.
-We will address these materials during lectures.
-Readings and Course Website The following textbook is required:
+Readings and Course Website

+The following textbook is required: